How is the drug name pronounced?

 What are the potential side effects?

 Most patients receiving Tecartus experience side effects.
-Some side effects, such as cytokine release syndrome (CRS) and neurological toxicities, may be severe or life-threatening.
+Some side effects, such as cytokine release syndrome (CRS), neurological toxicities, and hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS), may be severe or life-threatening.
 Patients will be monitored daily by their health care provider for at least 7 days after the infusion of Tecartus, and should remain within a reachable distance of the healthcare facility for at least four weeks.
 Patients and caregivers receive careful instructions to monitor for signs and symptoms related to CRS and neurological toxicities.
 Both conditions are managed by the health care provider.

 CRS is caused by a widespread release of molecules called cytokines, which are involved in inflammation and can affect the function of various organs.
 Cytokines may be released by the CAR T cells in Tecartus or by other immune cells in the patient’s body.
 Symptoms of CRS include high fever, chills, difficulty breathing, severe muscle or joint pain, severe nausea, vomiting, diarrhea, very low blood pressure, and dizziness or lightheadedness.
 CRS typically occurs between 1 and 10 days after a Tecartus infusion, and the health care provider should be immediately notified if symptoms occur.